 Ofcom specify the rules for website links shown on licensed TV service

-before 21:00 watershed, no adult website links allowed
+- before 21:00 watershed, no adult website links allowed

-After 21:00 watershed, links to pages for subscription to services related to the broadcast channel are allowed.
+- After 21:00 watershed, links to pages for subscription to services related to the broadcast channel are allowed.
 But only if all hardcore content is protected by physical age

 For years UK adult TV has been characterised by being softcore promoted with the misleading suggestion that it is hardcore.
 Who is going to trust these companies with their credit card without seeing some hardcore trailers first?

 BBFC seem to be stacking the odds against UK adult companies even before Internet TV has had a chance to establish itself.
 Who wants to type in a whole load of verification details just to take a look what is on offer at a site.

-It seems so much safer to use foreign websites where ID checks are not stashed away in databases and there is an openness about the material on offer.
+safer to use foreign websites where ID checks are not stashed away in databases and there is an openness about the material on offer.
 This openness tends to give confidence that you will get what you expect when you hand over your cash.

 Red Hot TV Trailer